michaeltelford/leaderboard_aggregate_api/README.md

 # Leaderboard Aggregate App (LAA)

-The Leaderboard Aggregate App (LAA) enabled users to see the combined height records of kitesurfing big air jumps from a variety of leaderboards e.g. Surfr, Woo etc.
+The Leaderboard Aggregate App (LAA) enabled users to see the combined height records of kiteboarding big air jumps from a variety of leaderboards e.g. Surfr, Woo etc.

 ## Sources